-Report on Compliance for Each Major Federal Program
+Report on Compliance for Each Major Federal Program Opinion on Each Major Federal Program

-We have audited the City of Wildwood Housing Authority compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the City of Wildwood Housing Authority major federal programs for the year ended March 31, 2021.
-The City of Wildwood Housing Authority major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited City of Wildwood Housing Authority's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of City of Wildwood Housing Authority's major federal programs for the year ended March 31, 2022.
+City of Wildwood Housing Authority's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.